nus-cs2103-AY2223S1/tp/docs/team/nehcuy.md

 ## Project: checkUp

-"checkUp" is a desktop address book application used for teaching Software Engineering principles.
+checkUp is a desktop patient medical record management system.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 15 kLoC.

 Given below are my contributions to the project.